gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 means: 'apply a plugin implementation that meets the given criteria'.
 Initially, the criteria will be limited to plugin name and version.

-As for other kinds of dependency resolution in Gradle, there will be a number of repositories, or locations, where Gradle will search for plugin implementations.
-There will be several such repositories baked into Gradle, but it will be possible to add custom
+As for other kinds of dependency resolution in Gradle, there will be a number of resolvers that Gradle will use to search for plugin implementations.
+A resolver may search some repository or other location for a plugin.
+There will be several such resolvers baked into Gradle, but it will be possible to add custom implementations:
-implementations:

-1. A Gradle core plugin repository.
+1. A Gradle core plugin resolver.
 This will use a hard-coded set of mappings from plugin name to implementation module.
 It may use the implementation module included the distribution, if present, or may resolve the implementation module from the public bintray repository.
-   This repository allows the core Gradle plugins to be moved out of the Gradle distribution archives, changing Gradle into a logical distribution of a small runtime and a collection of plugins that can be downloaded separately as required, similar to, say, a Linux distribution.
+   This resolver allows the core Gradle plugins to be moved out of the Gradle distribution archives, changing Gradle into a logical distribution of a small runtime and a collection of plugins that can be downloaded separately as required, similar to, say, a Linux distribution.
 It further allows some plugins to be moved out of the distribution entirely, via deprecation of a particular mapping.
-1. The classpath repository.
+1. The classpath resolver.
 This will use the appropriate search classpath to locate a plugin implementation.
 1. The public bintray repository.
 This will resolve plugin implementations using meta-data and files from the pubic bintray repository.
-1. Possibly also a repository that uses mappings rules provided by the build.
+1. Possibly also a resolver that uses mappings rules provided by the build.
 This would allow, for example, for a build to say things like: map plugin name 'x' to this Gradle script, or this implementation module, or this implementation `Class` instance.

 Given a plugin declaration `apply plugin: $name`, search for an implementation in the following locations, stopping when a match is found: